Back to home

 What changes when software is no longer the bottleneck

 The cost of turning an idea into working software has collapsed in 18 months.
-A PM with good judgment and a Claude subscription can ship what used to take a six-engineer team six weeks.
+A PM with good judgment and a working AI workflow can prototype, test, and refine ideas at a pace that used to require an engineering pod.
 I know because I do it.
+To be clear: I'm not replacing engineers — I'm catching up to them, finally able to put the thing on a screen instead of describing it in a doc.

-For twenty years, I've built product by being the connective tissue — the person who translates customer insight into roadmaps, who keeps engineering and design and leadership rowing in the same direction, who ships the thing.
+For twenty years, I've built product by being the connective tissue — translating customer insight into roadmaps, keeping engineering and design and leadership rowing in the same direction, shipping the thing.
 That work still matters.
-But the economics of it have changed in a way that most PMs are underestimating.
+But the economics of it have changed in a way most PMs are underestimating.

-- See the right problem before anyone else.
-Be pathologically curious about what people actually do, say, and avoid.
+2. Discover problems before anyone else.
+Stay pathologically curious about what people do, say, and avoid.
 Read the forums.
 Watch the shadow behaviors.
-Notice when your own behavior changes.
+Run agents to do the deep research your team can't match — and notice when your own behavior changes, because that's a signal too.

-- Generate quality ideas faster than their peers.
-Quantity is a solved problem — LLMs can produce a hundred mediocre ideas in a minute.
-The scarce resource is the judgment to throw out 97 of them.
+3. Generate quality ideas faster.
+Quantity is solved — LLMs produce a hundred mediocre ideas in a minute.
+The scarce resource is the judgment to throw out 97 of them and dream up better ones.
+Product management is the art of saying no, and AI just made the no-list infinite.

-My last three years at Google were spent building the measurement infrastructure that tells our AI systems whether they're doing their job — the auto-rater platform that evaluates factuality at scale and feeds the reward signal for our grounding models.
-Twenty-plus teams depend on it, including Gemini and Search.
-What I learned, building it, is this: the hardest product management problem in AI isn't the model.
+My last three years at Google were my education in what these five points look like at industrial scale.
+Sole PM on a 30-engineer team, I co-built the factuality agent infrastructure with Research — the platform that grounds and evaluates the factuality of generative AI responses across Gemini and Search.
+We cut ungrounded responses by 50%, brought platform response time from 120 seconds to under 20, and the platform is now used by 20+ teams across Search, Gemini, Workspace, and Research.
+What I learned building it: the hardest product management problem in AI isn't the model.
 The model is not the bottleneck.
 The bottleneck is knowing — with precision — whether the model is doing what you want.
 Evals are product.
 Grounding is product.
 Trust infrastructure is product.
-Most of the people calling themselves "AI PMs" have never shipped one of those.
+Most of the people calling themselves "AI PMs" have never shipped an eval, an agentic system, or a piece of core model infrastructure.

-The PMs who will get hired in 2026 are not the ones with the longest resume.
-They're the ones who can demonstrate — not claim — that they have extended how they work to meet this moment.
-The cost of proving this is a weekend.
-The cost of not proving it is everything.
+The PMs who will get hired in 2026 are not the ones with the longest resume, and they're not the ones who can rattle off the tool stack.
+They're the ones who can demonstrate — not claim — that they've extended how they work to meet this moment, and that they still have the product sense to know what's worth building.
+Tools you can learn in a weekend.
+Product sense and execution are the work of a career.

 — Adam